QD-MAPPER: A Quality Diversity Framework to Automatically Evaluate Multi-Agent Path Finding Algorithms in Diverse Maps: Choosing Diversity Measures

 \subsection{General Hardness}

+\mysubsubsection{Standard Deviation of Betweenness Centrality (Std of BC).} Betweenness centrality is claimed to affect the empirical difficulty of MAPF instances~\cite{ewing2022BC}.
+The Betweenness Centrality of an empty space is the fraction of all possible shortest paths in the map that pass through it.
+We use the standard deviation of Betweenness Centrality here to measure the congestion in the map.
+To compute the std of BC, we search for the shortest path between every pair of empty spaces in the map and then calculate the standard deviation of the usage of all empty spaces.
+The higher the std of BC, the more congestion and the harder the MAPF problem.

+\mysubsubsection{$\boldsymbol{\lambda_2}$.} The second smallest eigenvalue (known as $\lambda_2$) of the normalized Laplacian matrix of different maps is claimed to be correlated to the difficulty of the maps~\cite{ren2024MAPFhard}.
+To compute $\lambda_2$ of a map, we view the map as a graph, and compute the second-smallest eigenvalue of the normalized Laplacian matrix of the graph. \citet{ren2024MAPFhard} shows empirically that $\lambda_2$ is correlated with the hardness of the map.

-\mysubsubsection{Number of Obstacles vs. Std of BC.} To compare the ability to quantify the general hardness of the maps between the number of obstacles and the std of BC, we generate 4370 maps with our pipeline with the objective set as similarity score~\cite{ZhangNCA2023} between repaired and unrepaired maps.
+\mysubsubsection{Comparison Experiments: Number of Obstacles vs. Std of BC.} To compare the ability of quantifying the general hardness of the maps between the number of obstacles and the std of BC, we generate 4370 maps with QD-MAPPER with the objective being the similarity score~\cite{ZhangNCA2023} between repaired and unrepaired maps of the MILP solver.
 We then set the diversity measure as the number of obstacles and std of BC.
-In this way, we generate a collection of benchmark maps that are not biased towards any algorithm while making sure that they are diverse in terms of the two measures of interest.
+In this way, we generate a collection of maps that are not biased towards any algorithm while making sure that they are diverse in terms of the two measures of interest.
 Then we run PBS on all the generated maps, collecting average CPU runtime over $N_e = 5$ MAPF instances and the std of BC.
 We plot them as a scatter plot in \Cref{fig:obs_bc}.
 We observe that in the y-axis, with the increase of obstacles, the CPU runtime of PBS is increasing, which is consistent with the one-algorithm experiment result of PBS in \Cref{sec:one-algo} of the main text.
 With fewer variations in the CPU runtime of PBS at a given number of obstacles, we can quantify the general hardness of the maps based on the number of obstacles.
 From the x-axis, however, there are many maps with the same std of BC but showing different CPU runtimes of the maps for PBS.
 Therefore, we argue that the number of obstacles is a better measure than the std of BC to quantify the general hardness of the maps.